All Episodes

 When I was coming up in 2008, 2009, YouTube had a most watched list.

-YouTube had a most disgust list.
+YouTube had a most discussed list.

 That's not the case anymore.

-There's someone who's picking and choosing, as we've seen with the Facebook expose with the Twitter files being released with what happened at YouTube.
+There's someone who's picking and choosing, as we've seen with the Facebook expose, with the Twitter files being released, with what happened at YouTube.

-And I think sometimes you get some people who are new and they're overzealous and they make their niche the entire meaning of the movement, and anyone who doesn't go along with them must be lying to them.
+And I think sometimes you get some people who are new and they're overzealous and they make their niche the entire meaning of the movement and anyone who doesn't go along with them must be lying to them.

-And uh that's not a good place to be.
+And that's not a good place to be.

-That's that's not a good place to be.
+That's not a good place to be because the left is bereft of morals.

 So it's win at all costs.

-Um that's not really the case with the right.
+That's not really the case with the right.

-We deeply hate lying, dishonesty, right, uh, swindling, generally speaking.
+We deeply hate lying, dishonesty, right?

 So people have to hide it a little better.

-Uh conservatives all want to knock the other one off of the perch.
+Conservatives all want to knock the other one off of the perch.

-Uh that happens a lot.
+That happens a lot.

-So we try and stay out of it and try and call balls and strikes and be very straightforward when we have an opinion uh and it's presented.
+So we try and stay out of it and try and call balls and strikes and be very straightforward when we have an opinion and it's presented.

 The left has a real doozy of an infight right now, though.